Duties: • Assist in preparing DMA client invoices, which can involve moderately complex reconciliations to operational systems & reports

 Many financial analysts work at large financial institutions based in New York City or other major financial centers.

-Most financial analysts work full time, and about 1 in 3 worked more than 40 hours per week in 2014.
+Most financial analysts work full time, and about 1 in 3 work more than 40 hours per week.
 Much of their research must be done after office hours because their days are filled with telephone calls and meetings.

 Get the education you need: Find schools for Financial Analysts near you!

 Financial analysts typically must have a bachelor’s degree, but a master’s degree is often required for advanced positions.

 Most positions require a bachelor’s degree.
 A number of fields of study provide appropriate preparation, including accounting, economics, finance, statistics, and mathematics.
 For advanced positions, employers often require a master’s degree in business administration (MBA) or a master’s degree in finance.
 Knowledge of options pricing, bond valuation, and risk management are important.

 The Financial Industry Regulatory Authority (FINRA) is the main licensing organization for the securities industry.
 It requires licenses for many financial analyst positions.
 Most of the licenses require sponsorship by an employer, so companies do not expect individuals to have these licenses before starting a job.